8 min read

 Frequently Asked Questions

-Does a demand letter mean anything?
+Does a demand letter really make a difference?

 What is the purpose of a demand letter in a personal injury case?